Butler Sherborn LLP Complaints Handling Procedure

 Richard Greasby, Butler Sherborn LLP, 43 -45 Castle Street, Cirencester, Glos.
 GL7 1QD

 All written formal complaints will be acknowledged in writing within 3 working days.
 Within 15 working days of receipt of the written summary, the person dealing with the complaint will write to the complainant to inform them of the outcome of the investigation into the complaint.
 If a full response cannot be reasonably given within 15 working days a written update will be provided within that time followed by the full response as soon as possible thereafter.

-If the Complainant remains dissatisfied they will have the option of referring to the appropriate redress scheme (see below) OR for the complaint to be referred to another partner within Butler Sherborn (who is not involved with the transaction) for review.
+If the Complainant remains dissatisfied, you will have the option of referring to the appropriate redress scheme (see Stage Two below) OR for the complaint to be referred to another partner within Butler Sherborn (who is not involved with the transaction) for review.
 The conclusions of that review will be sent to the Complainant within 15 working days of that request in writing.

 Following the conclusions of our investigation in Stage One, a written statement of our final view and any agreed remedies will be sent to the Complainant.
 This will include how the matter can be referred to a redress scheme and that such a referral should be within 12 months of these final conclusions.
 The redress schemes available and their contact details are as follows: -